 The protocol was first specified June 1980 and updated in RFC 959, which is summarized here.

 The server responds over the control connection with three-digit status codes in ASCII with an optional text message.
 For example "200" (or "200 OK") means that the last command was successful.
-The numbers represent the code for the response and the optional text represents a human-readable explanation or request (e.g. ).
-An ongoing transfer of file data over the data connection can be aborted using an interrupt message sent over the control connection.
+The numbers represent the code for the response and the optional text represents a human-readable explanation or request (e.g.

 Illustration of starting a passive connection using port 21